Titantek/ada-outlier-datastory/content.md

 \

-## Part 3: What are the possible consequences of Wikipedia’s changes in player’s performances?
+# 3. What are the possible consequences of Wikipedia’s changes in player’s performances?

-### 3.A.
+## 3.A.
 Player's path analysis

 <div class="chat">